ZupIT/nimbus-docs/compose/getting-started.md

 - Kotlin 1.6 or above

 # Installing
-You can download the Nimbus library from mavenCentral with the below configuration on your build.gradle
+You can download the Nimbus library from mavenCentral by writing the following to your `build.gradle` file:

 ```
 allprojects {